 Scuba octopus setups are complex but reliable mechanisms.

 The scuba octopus setup should definitely give you years of good use.
 In order for this to happen though, you’ll need to keep your regulator well serviced and maintained.

 Any local dive center should be able to take your dive gear in for all necessary services.
-Once a year should be enough for most divers, but if you dive more often than most, perhaps more frequent services are necessary.
+Once a year should be enough for most divers.

 Dive shops often refer to this service as a “tuneup”.
 While this sounds simple, there is actually a lot of work that should be done for it.
 Your entire scuba octopus setup will need to be disassembled, inspected, replaced where necessary, cleaned up and reassembled.